Skip to content

 expensive_tickets = List{ticket :- ticket in tickets, ticket.price > 100};

-Example 4: Assemble phones and emails of people in a single table.
+Example: Combine phones and emails of individuals into a single table.

 PeopleContacts(person:, emails:, phones:) :-